King-Hash-Org/KingHashAggregator/docs/architecture.md

 ---
-title: Learn about ChainUp Aggregator and Validator Nft
+title: Learn about ChainUp Aggregator and Validator NFT
 ---

-This is a brief introduction to ChainUp Aggregator and Validator Nft, ChainUp Aggregator the first staking aggregator protocol and Validator Nft is a novel mechanism for Ethereum staking offered by ChainUp.
+This is a brief introduction to ChainUp Aggregator and Validator NFT, ChainUp Aggregator the first staking aggregator protocol and Validator NFT is a novel mechanism for Ethereum staking offered by ChainUp.

 Just like any other aggregator protocols, the goal of aggregator is to **aggregate over something**.
 Decentralized Exchange Aggregators like [1inch](https://app.1inch.io/) provide users with the best trade, and Yield Aggregators like [Yearn Finance](https://yearn.finance/) aims to maximize yield returns.
 For a Staking Aggregator like [ChainUp Aggregator](https://staking.chainupcloud.com/), it does both!
 It finds the best way to stake your assets, and compound your yield! 💎

 There are various staking protocols for staking Eth on the Ethereum network.
 ChainUp Aggregator aggregates over various staking protocols on the Ethereum Network.
 From the user's persepctive, it is simply a one-click staking protocol that will help users to stake their Eth across existing protocols and compound the yields using various strategies based on the user's risk profile & preference. 🧸

-Validator Nft deals with the problem of the technical know-how user need just to stake Eth.
+Validator NFT deals with the problem of the technical know-how user need just to stake Eth.
 From generating `depositData`, and operating a validator node; these are all extremely high barriers of entries to most people.
-The Validator Nft works by automatically creating a node on behalf of the user, and submitting a cryptographic proof onto the chain to represent the user ownership.
-In exchange, the user is given a Nft which reflects the underlying validator node.
+The Validator NFT works by automatically creating a node on behalf of the user, and submitting a cryptographic proof onto the chain to represent the user ownership.
+In exchange, the user is given a NFT which reflects the underlying validator node.

 # Features
 The ChainUp Aggregator interfaces with a variety of staking protocols on Ethereum:
- * Validator Nfts
+ * Validator NFTs
  * Lido
  * Rocket Pool
  * Stakewise